Phineas Bury

-Phineas Bury (b 1902) was the Dean of Cloyne from 1957 to 1973.
+Phineas Bury (8 October 1902 – 5 November 1973) was an Anglican priest who was Dean of Cloyne from 1957 until his death in 1973.

-He was educated at Christ's College, Cambridge and St Augustine's College, Canterbury; and ordained in 1931.
+Born in London to an Anglo-Irish family, Bury was educated at Christ's College, Cambridge and St Augustine's College, Canterbury.
+He was ordained in 1931.
 After a curacy at Far Headingley he was the Chaplain at Buenos Aires then Kamptee.
 He was Rector of Castletownroche then Ballycotton until his appointment as Dean.